Hi-kue/galcan-ideahub/SITES.md

 - [Ptkdev-Logger](https://github.com/ptkdev/ptkdev-logger): Logging package for NodeJs, the best alternative to the console.log() function (their words, not mine).
   - [Ptkdev-Logger Examples](https://github.com/ptkdev/ptkdev-logger/blob/master/examples/example-json.js)

+#### TypeScript-Centric NPM Packages
+- [TsLog](https://tslog.js.org/#/): Powerful, fast, and expressive logging for TypeScript and JavaScript.
+They say they are a good alternative to console.log() and console.error() functions.

+- [Zod](https://www.npmjs.com/package/zod): Typescript-first schema declaration and validation library with static type inference.
+Designed to be developer-friendly with the aim to eliminate duplicative type declarations.

+- [Ts-Essentials](https://www.npmjs.com/package/ts-essentials): A collection of essential TypeScript types for use in any project.
+The package is designed to be easy to use and extend to fit your needs.

+- [Ts-Mockito](https://www.npmjs.com/package/ts-mockito): Mocking library for TypeScript, inspired by Mockito and is designed to be easy to use and extend to fit your needs.
+  - [Github Repo](https://github.com/NagRock/ts-mockito): Github repository for the Ts-Mockito package.

 ### Go Centric Github Repo's
 - [Air](https://github.com/air-verse/air): Live reload for go applications, similar to nodemon for nodejs apps.